 I worked in Television Network Operations for decades.
 After TV, I worked for the City of New York.
 I have since retired.
 I now have the time I need to devote to writing more often and more seriously.

 I have been writing all my life, for my own self-exploration, deep within myself.
 I have explored the "Bats in the Belfrys of the Windmills of my mind" for my own amusement.
 I have written some very funny as well as very sad stories.
-I have completed my first novel, "Round Coffin: The triumph of love over death."

 I write Literary fiction, generally aimed at the Women's Market, but also in other genres as well, so as not to limit myself.
-I have written a number of short stories and I have completed my next novel "A Love To Die For."
+I have written a number of short stories and I have nearly completed my novel "A Love To Die For."